 Another useful thing I have found is creating categories or topics.
 Your topics are on the side of your page.
 The ones that I have created are below.
 My students have learned that if they want to play some of the interactive phonics activities, they go to the language arts page.

 We have been having so much fun with this.
 I will definitely start this earlier in the year next year.
 It has been so engaging for my students.
+If you are are familiar with BOOM Cards, read how you can add these to your Google Classroom as well.
 As I learn more tricks, I will share them with you.

 Do you use Google Classroom?
 Do you have any fun ideas or ways you use it in your classroom?